albertony/wslkit/README.md

 run the script without arguments: `/mnt/c/Wsl/debian-upgrade`.
 See also example [below](#debian).

-The Alpine and Arch images are not WSL images, but official plain root filsystem image distributions.
+The Alpine, Arch and Fedora images are not WSL images, but official plain root filsystem image distributions.
 These will always be installed from the latest released version, but will generally have less initial configuration than the WSL images.
 If using the Arch Linux image there are a few steps that needs to be performed before